museuminabox/miab-node-prototype/README.md

 1. `coffee -c ./` to generate the javascript files
 1. Start the server with `env $(cat ./profile) node server.js`

+From them on also run `git pull` then `coffee -c ./` to snag the latest files.

 The trick is obviously to get it to run and keep running at startup, probably using `forever` or `pm2`

 ### NB